10 Things Every Successful Copywriter Needs to Know

-Either way, nowadays understanding how to write collateral material is a must-know topic for any copywriter wanting to build a thriving freelance business.
+Either way, nowadays understanding how to write collateral material is a must-know for any copywriter wanting to build a thriving freelance business.

 What You Need to Know #10: You’re one client away from success.
 Let’s say you’ve studied AWAI’s “gold standard” program on copywriting.
-And you’ve even earned a few Badges or enrolled in a few of our Certification programs.
+And you’ve even earned a few badges or enrolled in a few of our certification programs.

 It’s no different from being asked to give a speech in front of a large group.
 Before you speak, your stomach is in knots.
 You’re not sure if the audience will applaud or boo you off stage.